andraugust/andraugust.github.io/classical-mechanics.md

 $$

-Plugging in the EL equation and doing some calculus turns this into
+Plugging in the EL equation and re-arranging terms turns this into

 $$